TBD54566975/known-customer-credential/README.md

 # Introduction
-This document proposes a standardized means for PFIs (Participating Financial Institution) to perform KYC (Know Your Customer) and issue a subsequent KCC (Known Customer Credential) on a DID (Decentralized Identifer) controlled by a retail for the purpose of providing financial services to that DID in accordance to regulatory requirements.
+This document proposes a standardized means for PFIs (Participating Financial Institution) to perform KYC (Know Your Customer) and issue a subsequent KCC (Known Customer Credential) on a DID (Decentralized Identifer) controlled by a retail customer for the purpose of providing financial services to that DID in accordance to regulatory requirements.

 ## Known Customer Credential